 - Bring the baby’s bassinet close to the window.
 It doesn’t have to be right next to the window but definitely not across the room either.

 The most important and basic tip here is to turn off the flash.
 Also be sure to hold steady when taking your photos and have your subject stay still.
 This may not work so well on a squirmy baby so if you notice motion blur from them moving you’ll need to move them closer to the window.
 This means that there isn’t enough light.

 Another tip with iphones is to tap the screen where you want the focus to be.
 You will notice a sun and a box come up.
 If you tap the sun and slide your finger up or down you can adjust the exposure.

 If you have portrait mode on your phone now is a great time to play with it!
 This can help with blurring out a messy hospital room.

-Put down the Pinterest board and give yourself grace.
+When doing your own DIY hospital newborn photos put down the Pinterest board and give yourself grace.
 I’m not saying to not be inspired but don’t beat yourself up if yours don’t look like what you see on Pinterest.
-Remember when I show up to take your photos I’m bringing 10+ years of experience plus 10k worth of equipment.
+Remember when I show up to take your photos I’m bringing 15+ years of experience plus 10k worth of equipment.
 I don’t hold myself to the same standards when I cook dinner at home to what a chef can make in a restaurant and you shouldn’t either!

 So let’s keep this list short and easy!